-PARADISE VALLEY is about 6 miles long and lies between Lake Louise and Moraine Lake.
+Paradise Valley is about 6 miles long and lies between Lake Louise and Moraine Lake.
 It is a garden of the mountains, carpeted with green and dotted with brightly hued Alpine flowers of many varieties, including anemone and asters.
-It is a very attractive trail ride either directly from the Chateau or by way of the Saddleback.
 At the head of the Valley, Paradise Creek cascades down an enormous rock stairway called the Giant's Steps, from which the trail leads across the creek and returns by way of Lake Annette.
-This tiny mountain lake is the emerald heart of the valley and over it rises the mighty white head of Mount Temple.
+This tiny mountain lake is the emerald heart of the valley and over it towers Mount Temple.
 The trail then recrosses the creek to join the main trail back to the Chateau.

-The route to Moraine Lake can also be followed by trailriders, while climbers can test their skill by returning along the steep and difficult trail leading from the head of the Lake, over Sentinel Pass, and down into Paradise Valley.
+The route to Moraine Lake can also be followed by trail riders, while climbers can test their skill by returning along the steep and difficult trail leading from the head of the Lake over Sentinel Pass, and down into Paradise Valley.